-We believe that terrorism can and must be fought within the rule of law and the human rights framework.
-Repression and injustice, and the criminalisation of non-violent speech and protest, make us less safe not more.
-These measures act as a recruiting sergeant to the extremist fringe and marginalise those whose support is vital to effectively fight the terrorist threat.
+We believe that terrorism can, and must, be fought within the rule of law and the human rights framework.
+Repression and injustice, and the criminalisation of non-violent speech and protest, make us less safe; not more.
+These measures act as a recruiting sergeant to the extremist fringe, and marginalise those whose support is vital effectively to fight the terrorist threat.

 They also undermine the values that separate us from the terrorist - the very values we should be fighting to protect.